xv-engineering/t-watch-s3/README.md

 > [!CAUTION]
 > **Under active development.
-Do not use except to experiment/learn.**
+Do not use for production/consumer devices.**

 > [!WARNING]
 > **By using this module, you accept all responsibility for any damage to property or person.
-In particular, battery management is not yet validated.
+In particular, battery management is not deeply validated.
 I highly recommend removing the battery from your device entirely.**

 ![t-watch-s3](./docs/images/t-watch.png)